otterize/otterize-csi-spiffe-demo/README.md

 1. Capture the Terraform Outputs for later use

 1. Setup Otterize with AWS Integration
+   This uses the modified version of Otterize that supports AWS IAM RolesAnywhere.
+Like the modified version of the csi-driver-spiffe, this will make its way to mainline soon.

     ```bash
     helm repo add otterize https://helm.otterize.com --force-update